mx1001/hardops_manual/docs/circular.md

 ### Circular Array

-Circular array can be found in the modifiers section of hard ops Q menu.
+Circular array can be found in the modifiers section of hard ops <kbd>Q</kbd> menu.

 ![cs1](img/circ1/c1.png)